Why Is My Period Late? 16 Potential Causes for a Missed Period

 Table of Contents

 If you’ve been sexually active within the last month and your period is late, you’re going to worry.
 Pregnancy is the most common cause of a late or missed period.
 Early pregnancy symptoms such as cramps, bloating, nausea, fatigue, breast tenderness and spotting when you wipe (or in your underwear), are very similar to the symptoms you get towards the end of your cycle.
-This makes it difficult to tell if your cycle is off by a few days, or if you're pregnant.
+This makes it difficult to tell if your cycle is off by a few days, or if it's a sign of pregnancy.

 If your period is a week late and you’ve had sex within the last few weeks, the most sensible course of action is to do a pregnancy test.
 Even if you’re using contraception, you can’t rule out pregnancy altogether, as no contraception is 100 per cent effective.